Roy Jack

 Sir Roy Emile Jack (12 January 1914 – 24 December 1977) was a New Zealand politician of the National Party.
 He was a cabinet minister and Speaker of the House of Representatives.

 Biography

 Early life and career

 Jack was born in New Plymouth in 1914.
 He was educated at Wanganui Collegiate School and graduated from the Victoria University with an LLB.
-Jack was a Judge's Associate from 1935–1938, before enlisting with the Royal New Zealand Air Force during World War Two.
+Jack was a Judge's Associate from 1935 to 1938, before enlisting with the Royal New Zealand Air Force during World War Two.
 He was first elected onto Wanganui City Council in 1946 and was deputy mayor in the following year.
 He served on the city council until 1955.

 Member of Parliament

 He represented the electorate of Patea from to 1963, then from to 1972, then Rangitikei from to 1977 when he died.